 The quality of testimonials is key – we want to know as much as possible about the guide and why they deserve the award.
-All the shortlisted guides are good, so we need to know what makes yours the best of the best.
+All the shortlisted guides are exceptional, so we need to know what makes yours the best of the best.
 We need stories which demonstrate that they really have had an impact on their clients.

-The winner is announced at a prestigious awards ceremony at London's Royal Geographical Society.
-The 2016 Awards Ceremony is on the 6th October – so put it in your diary now.
-The final three guides will attend, along with any Highly Commended guides.
-The audience consists of the judges, supporters of the guides, travel trade, media, a number of the judges, plus the Wanderlust team will be there.
+The winner is announced at a prestigious awards ceremony at London's Royal Geographical Society each October.
+The final 10 guides are invited to attend, along with any Highly Commended guides.
+The audience consists of the judges, supporters of the guides, travel trade, media, a number of the judges, plus the Wanderlust team.

 The evening is always a fun and emotional one.
-It will end with a jovial drinks reception in the surroundings of the beautiful and inspirational Royal Geographical Society, where you'll have the opportunity to meet the guides and other guests.
+It ends with a jovial drinks reception in the surroundings of the beautiful and inspirational Royal Geographical Society, where you have the opportunity to meet the guides and other guests.

 We do announce the winning guide on the night of the ceremony online.
 But if you attend the awards you can meet the guides face-to-face, congratulate the winners and, of course, meet the Wanderlust team and some of the judges.